django-cms/django-filer/README-Finder.md

 The new version of **django-filer** requires Django-5.2 or later.
 Since this currently is not released, you have to install the current development version of Django from GitHub as well.

-The new version of **django-filer** currently only works with SQLite.
-This will of course change in the future.
+The new version of **django-filer** currently has been tested with SQLite and Postgres, but should also work on MariaDB and MySQL.

 In `settings.py` of your project, add these extra dependencies or those one you really need: